peterhys/pyLEEM/joss/paper.md

 # AI usage disclosure

 Generative AI tools were not used in the software creation, documentation, and paper authoring for `pyLEEM`.
-GPT-5.5 was used to review the codebase formatting.
-No AI-generated code was used in the development of the software.
+GPT-5.5 was used solely to review the existing codebase, docstrings, and comments for errors, clarity, and consistency.
+The authors made all core design decisions and reviewed, edited, and validated every change, and take full responsibility for the accuracy and originality of the submitted materials.

 # Acknowledgements